The South African Chartered Accountancy [CA (SA)] designation is highly recognized, in many countries.

-“Initially I wanted to pursue Mechanical Engineering, but was removed from the University of Johannesburg due to my negligence about my studies.
+“Initially I wanted to pursue Mechanical Engineering but was removed from the University of Johannesburg due to my negligence in my studies.

 I realized B.Com was my last hope, hence my journey to qualifying as a CA(SA) started.

-When I completed my undergrad from UNISA in 2009, I failed one auditing module.
+When I completed my undergrad at UNISA in 2009, I failed one auditing module.
 Luckily, I wrote a supplementary exam and eventually, achieved 51%.
 I could now start with my Honours (postgraduate).

 In my Honours, of the 16 tests written during the year, I managed to pass all but one.